mobmewireless/true_queue/README.md

     end

 Note: you cannot pass in a block using the zeromq or amqp queue types.

+Another thing to note is that unlike in other queues, **remove does not block and returns nil when the queue is empty**.
+So you'll have to manually call sleep(delay) and re-poll the queue.
+This implementation might change in the future:

+    loop do	# dequeue into a block queue.remove do |item|
+	  	next unless item
+        #this item will be put back
+        raise MobME::Infrastructure::Queue::RemoveAbort
+      end

+	  sleep 1
+	end

 ### List all items in a queue

 This is an expensive operation, but at times, very useful!